rudy0956/Rudra_Narayan_SEC-C_Journalify/README.md

 Always use the Bearer token in Postman for accessing secured APIs.

 Ensure MongoDB is running on default port 27017 unless configured otherwise.

+🚀 Future Scope and Uniqueness
+AI-Powered Journal Suggestions:
+Future integration of AI models to analyze user entries and suggest motivational quotes, writing prompts, or mood analysis based on journal content.

+Sentiment Analysis:
+Automatic emotion detection (happy, sad, stressed) from journal entries, helping users reflect better on their mental health.

+Personalized Experience:
+Using AI to create personalized dashboards, reminders, and even predictive journaling prompts tailored to user behavior.

+Voice-to-Text Journaling:
+Integration of voice recognition technology to allow users to add journal entries by speaking.

+Journalify aims to combine traditional journaling with modern artificial intelligence, making personal journaling smarter, more interactive, and deeply meaningful.

 🚀 Designed with ❤️ by Rudra Narayan Dash